awesome-pro/neon-website/content/docs/guides/grafbase.md

 You will add code to these files in a later step.

-## Install the Neon serverless driver
+## Install the Unique serverless driver

-Inside the `grafbase` directory in your project, run the following commands to install the Neon serverless driver:
+Inside the `grafbase` directory in your project, run the following commands to install the Unique serverless driver:

 ```bash
 cd ..